THE PURPOSE OF THE GOSPEL IS FOR MAN TO

 the beginning.
 This Word of Truth is the affectionate desire of God's heart – the dream or ultimate

-viewing themselves in the thought of God—they are seeing God's desire for them.
-Looking into
+themselves in the thought of God—they are seeing God's desire for them.
+Looking into the heart of

-the heart of God we can see His face and looking into His eyes we see us—reflected in His being
+God we can see His face and looking into His eyes we see us—reflected in His being then we can

-then we can know we have experienced a glint—a momentary flash of the extent and depth of
+know we have experienced a glint—a momentary flash of the extent and depth of God's love.

 How are we to reflect someone we can’t see?
 A mirror “images” things by reflecting a likeness of

-mirror—and in our desire to see Him we image the Christ who images the invisible God (Col 1:
+desire to see Him we image the Christ who images the invisible God (Col 1:15).
+This concept does

-flesh.
 To translate means to make simpler to aid in understanding and comprehension.
-It was as
+It was as if God

-if God knew we would have discrepancies and misunderstandings in various language formats so
+knew we would have discrepancies and misunderstandings in various language formats so He

 you—you are my intent.